-Our Stranding volunteers are responsible for rescuing and transporting marine mammals along 600 miles of the Northern California Coast.
+Our Rescue and Response volunteers are responsible for rescuing and transporting marine mammals along 600 miles of the Northern California Coast.

-The Marine Mammal Center has Stranding Operations based out of Sausalito, Monterey, San Luis Obispo, Anchor Bay, and Fort Bragg.
+The Marine Mammal Center has Rescue and Response Operations based out of Sausalito, Monterey, San Luis Obispo, Anchor Bay, and Fort Bragg.
 Volunteers dedicate one to five days each month to be on call 24 hours for a marine mammal rescue.

-Often Stranding volunteers rescue the animals in difficult conditions and must be quick and agile.
+Often rescue and response volunteers find the animals in difficult conditions and must be quick and agile.
 During a rescue, volunteer duties could include assessing the situation, aiding the animals, administering emergency care and transporting animals to one of our triage sites or our main hospital in Sausalito.
 Stranding volunteers also participate in releasing animals back to their ocean homes.

 You can help at several locations:

 - Our main hospital and education facility in the Marin Headlands in Sausalito, California.

 - Or at one of our satellite sites in Anchor Bay, Fort Bragg, Monterey, and San Luis Obispo.
 Click here to learn how to get involved at the satellites.

 Attend an Introduction Meeting for New Volunteers.
 Click here to find out when the next one is offered.

 - Complete an Orientation Training (register after attending an Introduction Meeting)